ktorio/ktor-documentation/topics/proguard.md

 <include src="lib.xml" include-id="outdated_warning"/>

-If you have some restrictions on your JAR size (for example when deploying a free application to [heroku](heroku.md), you can use proguard to shrink it.
+If you have some restrictions on your JAR size, for example, when deploying a free application to [heroku](heroku.md), you can use proguard to shrink it.
 If you are using gradle, it is pretty straightforward to use the `proguard-gradle` plugin.
 You only have to remember to keep: your main module method, the EngineMain class, and the Kotlin reflect classes.
 You can then fine-tune it as required: